to-mas-kral/sonic/README.md

   - Perfectly dielectric BSDF
   - Smooth and rough plastic BRDFs
     - Simple analytic 2-layer material
-- Support for bitmap textures using CUDA's texture machinery.
+- Support for bitmap textures.
 - Environment map lighting.
 - The renders are saved in HDR using the EXR file format.